 Keep your security system engaged when your firearm is not in use.
 Keep your keys in a secure place, inaccessible to others.
-DO NOT leave your keys or any ammunition with your firearm, which should be kept unloaded and locked in a safe place.
+DO NOT leave your leave your secure place, inaccessible to others.

+keys of any ammunition with your firearm, which should be kept unloaded and locked in a safe place.
 You know you have properly engaged the system when the bolt will not close.